 "Ladies and Gentlemen, I present to you his majesty, King Issac Randolph Wynlan VII of Wyndia and his lovely daughter, Princess Nina Valentina Wynlan of Wyndia!" a deep voice boomed from the other side of the door.
 It was Asheton Cureton, the king's head adviser.
 Trumpets sounded.
 She flinched.

-Soldiers pushed at the door and it opened slowly, its creaks echoing loudly throughout the cathedral ceilinged room.
-Inside, over a hundred people knelt down in unison.
+Soldiers pushed at the door and it opened slowly, its creaks echoing loudly throughout the cathedral ceiling room.
+Inside, hundreds of wyndians knelt down in unison.

-Nina swallowed a lump in her throat and made her way down the aisle that lead to the throne.
+Nina swallowed at a lump forming in her throat and made her way down the aisle leading to the throne.
 Above them, a stained glass skylight of the Goddess flying with her enormous white wings outstretched and blonde hair flowing, filtered pale colored light on the rows of soldiers and nobles that lined either side of the carpet.

 She quickly scanned the bowing crowd while walking for Chasta and found her looking up from her kneeling position, smiling at her so broadly it almost looked maniacal.
-Nina made a face at her and almost giggled, but stopped when she felt a sharp jab on her shoulder; She had reached the end of the walkway and was still making faces at Chasta while her father impatiently tapped his foot, waiting on her to take her seat.
+Nina made a face at her and almost giggled, knowing she was doing it to try and calm her down, but stopped when she felt a sharp jab on her shoulder; She had reached the end of the walkway and was still making faces at Chasta while her father impatiently tapped his foot, waiting on her to take her seat.
 She blushed and quickly took position on her throne, grateful everyone's eyes were still on the floor.

 "You may rise," Asheton bellowed through his silver forest of a beard beside the king.
 The mass of nobles stood.
 "Your Majesty."
 He bowed to the king and scurried back into the sidelines.